 Deloitte announced acquisition of some of Blab's assets.
 The intention is to use Blab's predictive social intelligence analytics to give customers advanced warning of "reputational events" (PRNewswire).
 Symantec will acquire Fireglass, the Israeli browser-isolation shop (Monotone).
 KeyLogic has bought CrossResolve in a move to expand its biometric service offerings.
 (BiometricUpdate).

-This CyberWire look back at the Week that Was discusses events affecting European Union, Georgia, Israel, NATO/OTAN, Russia, Ukraine, United Kingdom, United States, and Venezuela.
+Today's issue includes events affecting European Union, Georgia, Israel, NATO/OTAN, Russia, Ukraine, United Kingdom, United States, and Venezuela.

 Grow your brand and increase your customer base by educating our audience about your products, services, and events by advertising on The CyberWire.
 We’ve built trust with an influential (and often hard to reach) audience of CISOs, CSOs, and other senior execs in the security space, across a wide array of industry verticals.
 Learn more.